 Fill in the contact form below and we will get in touch with you to discuss your requirements

 Were You There?
-Easter short storyby Gary Reading, Apr 2019
+Easter short storyby Well Polished Swansea, Apr 2019

 “I walked the other way.
 I didn’t want my kids to see.”
 My friends were discussing a recent family trip to El Salvador that coincided with Holy Week.
 They had encountered a procession carrying a statue of Jesus after he was taken down from the cross, and the figure was completely drenched in red paint.